yoptimization/yoptimization/pages/install/install.md

 ---

 ## License
-Yop is open-source software distributed under the [GNU GPL license](https://www.gnu.org/licenses/gpl-3.0.en.html){:target="_blank"}.
+Yop is open-source software distributed under the [GNU LGPL license](https://www.gnu.org/licenses/lgpl-3.0.en.html){:target="_blank"}.

 ## Dependencies
-Yop is a MATLAB toolbox and therefore requires MATLAB.
-Yop is also build on [CasADi](https://web.casadi.org/){:target="_blank"}, which need to be obtained as well.
+Yop is a MATLAB toolbox and therefore requires MATLAB 2014b or later.
+Yop is also built on [CasADi](https://web.casadi.org/){:target="_blank"}, which need to be obtained as well.
 Yop has no other dependencies.

 ## Installing CasADi
 To run Yop you are required to install CasADi.
 Just [**download** the latest version of CasADi (3.4.5)](https://web.casadi.org/get/){:target="_blank"}. **Un-zip the files**, **Add folders and subfolders** to your MATLAB path, and **that's it**.